Note:

 Drag the script window (using the three dots at the top) to the top center of your screen, as close as possible to the camera lens.
 By doing so, your eyes will stay focused on the camera while you read.

-In addition, you can automatically scroll the content on the screen and set the scrolling speed using the drop-down menu at the bottom right.
+In addition, you can enable automatic scrolling and adjust the speed using the drop-down menu at the bottom right.

 8. Review the checklist on the right side of the wizard and tick the boxes to confirm your video recording meets all the standards.